cllei12/programming-challenge/README.md

 conda create python=3.8 --name <env_name> --file requirements.txt
 ```

-## Collect latest news via web scraping
+## Collect the latest news via web scraping

 Collect 10 most recent articles from https://www.aljazeera.com/where/mozambique/ Include collected articles as a JSON file in your submission repository.

 ### Format of the JSON file

 The collected news articles will be stored in the default JSON file, `articles.json`.
-Each article corresponds to a JSON object, which contains the following infomation of this article:
+Each article corresponds to a JSON object, which contains the following information about this article:

 - article_link: the URL of this article
 - header: the header of this article